SergeCaron/CopyWDiSCSITarget/ReadMe.md

 <details>
 <Summary>Primary objective: transfer the iSCSI target at "wire" speed.</Summary>

 Since the expected use case is a Gigabit interface (as found on My Cloud devices) and a very large file (e.g. hundreds of gigabytes), we can compute a realistic throughput in GB/minutes to evaluate the duration of this operation.
-Using standard Ethernet frames of 1538 bytes (within a VLAN tag), the maximum payload is 1500 bytes and the number of bits required to transfer 1GB of data is (1*1000^3/1500)*1538*8.
-Presuming a sustained usage of 95% of the wire, we can transfer 95%*1000^3*60 bits in one minute.
+Using standard Ethernet frames of 1538 bytes (without a VLAN tag), the maximum payload is 1500 bytes and the number of bits required to transfer 1GB of data is (1\*1000^3/1500)\*1538\*8.
+Presuming a sustained usage of 95% of the wire, we can transfer 95%\*1000^3\*60 bits in one minute.
 This yields a transfer rate of 0,144 GB/minute.
 This translates to roughly 19 minutes to transfer a 128GB iSCSI target.</details>

 <details>
 <Summary>Secondary objective: validation.</Summary>